 To import data from Sea-Bird .cnv files into an existing ODV data collection, first open the receiving collection in ODV.
 Then drag and drop one or more Sea-Bird CNV files onto the ODV application window.
-Alternatively, select Import>Sea-Bird CNV from the main menu and select one or more Sea-Bird .cnv files.
+Alternatively, select Import > Sea-Bird CNV from the main menu and select one or more Sea-Bird .cnv files.
 You may also select an ASCII file containing the list of .cnv file names to be processed.
 This list file has to be prepared before you start the import.
 It must contain one file path entry per line and the file paths must be absolute pathnames.
 The list file must have extension .lst.
 You can generate file lists easily with the built-in list file generator.
 ODV then displays the import options dialog and, if accepted, will then import all selected files.

-If no collection is open when you drop Sea-Bird .cnv files onto the ODV window or you select Sea-Bird .cnv files via the Import>Sea-Bird CNV option ODV will analyze the contents of the Sea-Bird files and will automatically create a collection with all the variables contained in the import files.
+If no collection is open when you drop Sea-Bird .cnv files onto the ODV window or you select Sea-Bird .cnv files via the Import > Sea-Bird CNV option ODV will analyze the contents of the Sea-Bird files and will automatically create a collection with all the variables contained in the import files.
 This collection will then receive the data from the files.
 ODV will display a standard file save dialog and you may specify name and path of the newly created data collection.

-The first variable found in the .cnv files becomes the primary variable of the newly created collection.
+The first variable in the .cnv files containing one of the following strings depth, pressure, time, or julian days as part of their name becomes the primary variable of the newly created collection.
 This should be pressure or depth in case of profiles or a time variable in case of time-series.
-If these are not the first variables in the .cnv files it is necessary to specify the collection's primary variable manually once the import has finished.
-See chapter Changing Collection Properties for instructions on how to do this and ensure that pressure or depth are chosen for vertical profiles and a time variable, such as Julian Days, for time series data.
+If the depth, pressure or time variables in the .cnv files use different names and are not automatically identified you must manually set the collection's primary variable once the import has finished.
+See chapter Changing Collection Properties for instructions on how to do this and ensure that pressure or depth are chosen for vertical profile files and a time variable, such as Julian Days, for time series data.

-ODV can subsample the Sea-Bird data using a user-specified pressure interval.
-Subsampling will occur, if subsampling was enabled on the Import Settings dialog, the specified subsampling pressure value is greater than zero and the files contain pressure or depth values.
-For each file, ODV will search for such a parameter, convert data to pressure, if necessary, and perform the subsampling.
+ODV can bin-average profile Sea-Bird data using a user-specified pressure bin width.
+For each file, ODV will search for a vertical coordinate variable, convert the data to pressure, if necessary, and perform the bin-averaging.
 Presently, ODV searches for the following Sea-Bird parameter codes in the specified order: